AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/index.md

 An *electronic signature* (or e-signature) is a broad term referring to any legally recognized electronic process that indicates acceptance of an agreement or a record.
 Typical e-signature solutions use common electronic authentication methods to verify signer identity, such as an email address, a corporate ID, or a phone PIN.
 If increased security is needed, multi-factor authentication may be used.
 Both digital signatures and electronic seal are electronic signatures.

 * A *digital signature* is a specific type of e-signature that use certificate-based digital IDs to authenticate signer identity and demonstrate proof of signing by binding each signature to the document with encryption.
-Validation occurs through trusted Certifying Authority (CAs) or Trust Service Provider (TSPs).
+Validation occurs through trusted Certifying Authority (CA) or Trust Service Provider (TSP).

 * An *electronic seal* binds an organization rather than an individual to one or more documents.
 While validation happens the same way as digital signatures, electronic seal facilitate use-cases where 2-parties are not involved and the document first needs certification by a legal entity before distribution to multiple consumers.
 An electronic seal therefore provides cost-efficient bulk signing at the organizational level.